 It started with a Craigslist ad.
 Well, no, let's back up: It started with six turns as a bridesmaid by age 26 — four of which occurred in the same year.
 Aiding in all that wedding bliss offered writer Jen Glantz some unusually thorough insight into the needs of those planning nuptials.

-"I noticed there was a big thing missing from the wedding industry," the now 30-year-old Glantz says.
+"I noticed there was a big thing missing from the wedding industry," she said.
 "There was no one to be helpful to the bride or the people in the wedding.
 After seeing that so many times, I thought, 'I know what I'll do.'"
 What she did was post a Craigslist ad, highlighting some of her special skills:

 - Holding up the 18 layers of your dress so that you can pee with ease on your wedding day

 - Catching the bouquet and then following that moment up with my best Miss America-like "Omg, I can't believe this" speech

 - Doing the electric and the cha-cha slides

 - Responding in a timely manner to pre-wedding email chains created by other bridesmaids and the Maid of Honor